-Example: "Mr XYZ (for Plaintiff), mentioning for Defendant/all other parties."
+Example: "Mr XYZ (for Plaintiff/Claimant), mentioning for Defendant/all other parties."

-- (c) The Email must state, succinctly, the progress of the case, the application and/or directions sought, and the reasons therefor. - (d) The Email must state whether the application is by consent.
+- (c) The Email must state, succinctly, the progress of the case, the application and/or directions sought, and the reasons therefor.
+Counsel may use the templates issued by the Law Society of Singapore from time to time. - (d) The Email must state whether the application is by consent.
 If one or more parties object to the application, the objection and the reasons for the objection must be stated in the Email.